 Well, let’s first separate writing from grammar.
 I can put grammar work at an independent writing center and make that work all year long.
 And grammar leads to that small part of writing that teaches proper convention, but it’s not all of it.

 Let’s look at what we have to work with.
-If we’re back in the classroom, your students will need to write independently using their own journal and pencil.
+If we’re back in the classroom at a writing center, your students will need to write independently using their own journal and pencil.
 (I’m seeing a lot of teachers requiring mechanical pencils to cut back on sharpening!)
-If you are allowed to have students go to different parts of the classroom, assign them a space using a “sit spot” (I’m not an affiliate, I just like these little guys) If not, they stay at their desks and write.
+If you are allowed to have students go to different parts of the classroom for a writing center, assign them a space using a “sit spot” (I’m not an affiliate, I just like these little guys) If not, they stay at their desks and write.

 But there’s a solution.
 Using their devices, students take a picture of their work and record themselves reading it!
 Most platforms allow you to do this, (Seesaw is my favorite) and you can put DIGITAL stickers right onto their post!
 Kris Szajner has the best tutorials for Seesaw Stickers!
 You can either make your own and use your school’s mascot.